When was the last time you cleaned your makeup brushes???

 Cleaning your makeup brushes at home is super easy and inexpensive.
 Really the only 2 things you basically need are Dawn and warm water.
 Yeah, easy!

 Typically, I use the hand and towel method to clean and dry my brushes.
-However, this time I used the Sigma Dry n’ Shape to clean and dry my brushes.
+However, this time I used the Sigma Dry n’ Shape (Amazon Prime FREE 2-day shipping link here) to clean and dry my brushes.
 Although not necessary to get a great clean, I will say the Sigma Dry n’ Shape did make drying my brushes a lot easier!